-Mr. Blankenship, age 58, has been Co-Chairman of Verde Group since June 2003.
+Mr. Blankenship, age 59, has been President and Chief Executive Officer of Verde Realty since January 2009.
+Prior to that time he served as Co-Chairman of Verde Group beginning in June 2003.
 He was Vice Chairman of Security Capital Group Incorporated from May 1998 until June 2003.
 He was Chief Operating Officer of Security Capital from 1998 to May 2002 and Managing Director from 1991 until May 1998.
 Prior to June 1997, he was the Chairman of Archstone Communities Trust.
 Mr. Blankenship was formerly a trustee of ProLogis Trust and was formerly a director of BelmontCorp, InterPark Holdings Incorporated, Storage USA, Inc. and Macquarie Capital Partners, LLC.
 He also served as Interim Chairman, Chief Executive Officer and director of Homestead Village Incorporated from May 1999 until November 2001.